wchichih/linux-on-matebook-14-2022/README.md

 ### Soundcard

-works with most recent sof-firmware, but not perfect.
+works with most recent sof-firmware(v2.2.5 or newer), but not perfect.

 sound volume too low, need to adjust volume using `alsamixer`, set DAC to 100%.